WilliamBergamin/bolt-python/docs/_future/listening_responding_functions.md

 ---
-title: Listening to function
+title: Listening & responding to functions
 lang: en
-slug: function-listening
+slug: functions
-order: 2
+order: 5
+layout: future
 ---

 <div class="section-content">

 Your app can use the `function()` method to listen to incoming function requests.
 The method requires a function `callback_id` of type `str`.
 Functions must eventually be completed with `complete()` to inform Slack that your app has processed the function request.There are two ways to complete a function. `complete()` requires **one of two** keyword arguments `outputs` or `error`.

-The first `outputs` of type `dict` completes your function successfully and provide a dictionary containing the outputs of your function as defined in the apps manifest.
+* `outputs` of type `dict` completes your function **successfully** and provide a dictionary containing the outputs of your function as defined in the apps manifest.

-The second is `error` of type `str` completes your function unsuccessfully and provides a message containing information regarding why your function was not successful.
+* `error` of type `str` completes your function **unsuccessfully** and provides a message containing information regarding why your function was not successful.

 </div>